wavefrontHQ/docs/pages/doc/permissions_overview.md

 summary: Learn about Wavefront permissions.
 ---

 Permissions allow administrators to control access to Wavefront feature sets.
-Administrators can manage permissions for groups or for users.
+Users with the **Accounts** permission can manage permissions for groups or for users.

 {% include note.html content="Every Wavefront user can [perform certain tasks](user-accounts.html#what-can-a-new-user-do).
 However, you must have the appropriate permission to manage objects.
 If you do not have permission, UI menu selections and buttons required to perform management tasks are not visible." %}